benediktbwimmer/CSDSL/README.md

 ```

 3. **Intelligent Virtual Assistants**: CSDSLs can empower virtual assistants to better understand and execute complex tasks for their users.
-For example, a user could ask their virtual assistant to manage their calendar events and meetings by providing a DSL implementation that captures the desired behavior.
+For example, a user could ask their virtual assistant to manage their calendar events and meetings by describing the desired behavior.
 The LLM would translate the user's request into a CSDSL instance and generate the necessary code or API calls to execute the task as instructed.
 The virtual assistant would then be able to manage the user's calendar more effectively, tailoring its actions to the user's specific requirements and preferences.

 ```xml
         <!-- CSDSL for managing calendar events -->